jlpteaching/comparch/modules/DINO CPU/_posts/2000-02-01-assignment1.md

 * `add0` tests to make sure you don't overwrite register 0 (it should always be 0 in RISC-V).
 * The `sub` and `sra` instructions will stress corner cases in your ALU control unit, but you already passed those tests so it should work!
 * The signed and unsigned versions of instructions are also tricky.
-* It's important to wire wordinst correctly: when wordinst = 1.U, it means that inputx and inputy of the ALU should be treated as 32-bit values, and the ALU should produce a 32-bit value sign extended to 64-bit.
-The ALU component is implemented, and you can take a look at the component to see how 32-bit operations are computed.

 ## Testing the rest of the instructions